Russian retreat reveals destruction as Ukraine asks for help

 ”Our home was destroyed by an airstrike," she said.
 "There was no help, no volunteers for us.
 We extinguished the fire by ourselves.”

-Revulsion over the invasion of Ukraine grew stronger over the past week as images revealed what some Western leaders called war crimes in areas around the capital that Russian forces had held.
-In addition to spurring NATO countries to agree to send more arms, the revelations in Bucha have led Western nations to step up sanctions, and the Group of Seven major world powers warned they will continue ramping up measures until Russian troops leave Ukraine.
+Revulsion over the invasion of Ukraine grew stronger over the past week as images revealed what some Western leaders called war crimes in Bucha.
+In addition to spurring NATO countries to agree to send more arms, the revelations have led Western nations to step up sanctions, and the Group of Seven major world powers warned they will continue ramping up measures until Russian troops leave Ukraine.

 Der Spiegel reported that individual radio messages dealing with the murder of civilians may be linked to pictures of bodies found in Bucha.
 The outlet reported that Germany’s BND intelligence agency informed lawmakers about this information Wednesday.